chaseruskin/legoHDL/README.md

 Now, we could add this to our legoHDL scripts, and further extend this script to do much more like take in any arguments.
 The sky is the limit when developer's are in control of how their scripts are to build HDL code.
 Let's add this file to my legoHDL scripts.

 Here is another simple example build script but this time is written in TCL and uses Vivado.
-It will create a vivado project, parse the recipe file, add files to the correct file sets, and then passed on any tclargs will either run synthesis or simulation.
+It will create a vivado project, parse the recipe file, add files to the correct file sets, and then pass on any tclargs to either run synthesis or implementation.

 ``` TCL
 #grab directory name to set for vivado project name